McIntyre-Lab/BayesASE/src/README.md

 * A [python package](https://pypi.org/project/BayesASE/)
 * A [bioconda package](https://anaconda.org/bioconda/bayesase),
 * A Galaxy toolkit
-* A Nextflow workflow
+* A Nextflow workflow, and
-* And as a collection of scripts for the SLURM workload manager
+* A collection of scripts for the SLURM workload manager

+To help the user familiarize with the workflow, we include below a demo with a test data set.
+The demo is focused on bash scripts for the SLURM manager.
+They can be adapted to other workload managers of be run interactively on Linux machines.

 The model included with the package can formally test AI within one condition for three or more replicates and can statistically compare differences in AI